night-ghost/minimosd-extra/README.md

-# minimosd-extra (russian wil be in tail of this file)
+# minimosd-extra (russian is at the tail of this file)

 Quickstart Guide (c) Johnex
 ----------------------